Wedding planning tips. A post by Elena Popa Photography - Wedding Photographer in the South of England.

 7. Minimize travel time and number of locations

 This is probably my favourite of all wedding planning tips.
 If possible, it’s always a good idea to get ready as close as possible to the ceremony venue.
-This will reduce travel time and the likelihood of stressful situations to occur – like traffic jams.
+This will reduce travel time and the likelihood of stressful situations to occur - like traffic jams.
 Plus, there’s almost always an Airbnb nearby!
-There are also lots of all inclusive venues, which provide accommodation, have a marriage licence and cater for party- so you don’t have to worry about booking lots of different venues and suppliers.
+There are also lots of all inclusive venues, which provide accommodation, have a marriage licence and cater for parties- so you don’t have to worry about booking lots of different venues and suppliers.
 Plus there’s no travel involved on the day!

 8. The group shots